FishlandicFishy/phrygia-font/README.md

 ## Notes

 * The regular italic font has a broken line height.
 I do not know how to fix this and I do not expect to be fixing this.
 * It is not recommended to use the TTC font.
+As of v1.000 it only includes the Italic and Bold Italic fonts, and this may or may not be fixed in due course.

 ## Downloads